jackiemluong/Getting-and-Cleaning-Data-Course-Project/README.md

 Human Activity Recognition Using Smartphones

 Files:
-CodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
+CodeBook.md a code book that describes the variables, the data, and any transformations to clean up the data

 run_analysis.R performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:
 1) Merges the training and the test sets to create one data set.